Unexp1ainable/ADAML-Project1/README.md

 # ADAML-Project1
 Mining Process Level A3

---add project description-- #

-Notes:
-  - Week 6 will be heavy
-  - after every week, done tasks will be deleted

 Weekly to do's:
-Week 6: Initial model results
-  (we get some extra points because  our task is more difficult)
-  - incorporate feedback of week 5
-  - code (correct, efficient and usable)
-  - reporting (readable, complete and presentable; maybe we need to do a presentation)
-  - modelling correctness (use testing parameters like accuracy, ...)
-  - achieving the modelling goal

 Week 7: Give other groups feedback
   - suggest on how to improve the report content